UniReady Enabling Program

 How will this program help me get into Curtin?

 When you complete the program successfully, you’ll be able to apply for entry to certain undergraduate courses at Curtin.
 When you apply, a ‘notional’ ATAR (Australian Tertiary Admission Rank) will be calculated from your final grades.
-This means you’ll fulfil Curtin’s minimum entrance requirements of an ATAR of 70 and English competency.
+This means you’ll fulfil Curtin’s minimum admission criteria of an ATAR of 70 and English language proficiency.

-Your score isn’t considered an official ATAR because it’s not awarded through WACE, but it’s recognised by Curtin and TISC as meeting the University’s minimum entry requirements.
+Your score isn’t considered an official ATAR because it’s not awarded through WACE, but it’s recognised by Curtin and TISC as meeting the University’s minimum admission criteria.

 How do I complete the program?

 The program consists of four units (100 credits) and you must pass each unit to successfully complete the program.
-You need to enrol in two core units and choose two units from the four optional units:
+You need to enrol in two core units and choose two units from the seven optional units below.